 This is just one example.
 There are many reasons why finding the right buyer for selling your business is the most important block of the deal.
-When the right buyer is buying your business, you will note that everything is smoother than ever.
-Due diligence, business negotiations, financing, future plan, etc., are always easier with the right and willing buyer.
+When the right buyer buys your business, you will note that everything is smoother than ever.
+Due diligence, business negotiations, financing, plans, etc., are always more accessible with the right and willing buyer.

 Some advantages of finding the right business buyer include a higher potential for growth for your business, promising owners, and strategically driven leadership.
 Besides, the right buyers who understand the importance of your business and its future potential will offer you the best price.